-Heck, before someone can even become a food truck owner, said someone has to create a business plan from scratch, come up with the funds to buy a truck and all of the equipment (if you go the high-end route, which we definitely recommend, then your truck could start at $70,000), figure out what the kitchen all needs, learn how to market, learn how to be a business owner and the list could go on and on.
+Heck, before someone can even become a food truck owner, said someone has to create a business plan from scratch, come up with the funds to buy a truck and all of the equipment, figure out what the kitchen all needs, learn how to market, learn how to be a business owner and the list could go on and on.
 Of course, you will learn some of these things on the job, if you will.

 So many people join this industry in hopes of making their dreams come true, and becoming a chef in the process, but so many people also fail as food truck business owners because they are not prepared for everything the mobile kitchen industry has to offer.”

 Interested in getting into the food truck industry?
 Request a quote from us today to get going!